 So just do it.

 It’s important to realize that while you will see benefits, it does take time.
-You’ll find that you get fitter and healthier with any exercise that you do.
-Any exercise program the promises results in a short period of time such as “the six week weight loss miracle” is either lying or not worth it.
+You’ll find that you get fitter and healthier with any exercise you do.
+Any exercise program that promises results in a short period of time such as “the six week weight loss miracle” is either lying or not worth it.

 The fact is, exercising is a lifestyle decision.
 Make the decision to make exercise a part of your daily lifestyle, and you will see benefits in time.

 So again, it’s important to do what you enjoy.
 That could be walking, bicycling, hiking, surfing, kayaking, swimming, getting involved in the regular sport like playing basketball at the gym with some friends, whatever works for you.